nazaawa/task-management-api/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/your/repository.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm  install or yarn add `
 3. Set up environment variables: Rename `.env.example` to `.env` and provide the necessary configuration.
-4. Start the server: `npm run start:dev`
+4. Start the server: `npm  run or yarn start:dev`
 5. The API will be accessible at `http://localhost:3000`.

 ## API Endpoints